Skip to main content

 SUGAR FREE is not what the label REALLY means | Online Nutrition Training Course & Diplomas | Edison Institute of Nutrition is a Nutrition School Training Nutrition Professionals Worldwide

-Products marketed as “diabetic friendly” or “sugar-free” actually contain substances called sugar alcohols — which are actually neither a sugar nor an alcohol but really just similar in structure chemically to sugars and alcohols!
-Essentially, any ingredient ending in “ol” such as xylitol, maltitol, sorbitol, glycerol, etc. are sugar alcohols.
-The catch however, is that each of these are not really natural products and have to go through processing to become a sugar alcohol and secondly, each one has a different Glycemic Index value.
+For example, products marketed as “diabetic friendly” or “sugar-free” actually contain substances, called sugar alcohols.
+These are, actually, neither a sugar nor an alcohol.
+They are just similar, in structure, chemically!
+Essentially, they include any ingredient ending in “ol” such as xylitol, maltitol, sorbitol, glycerol, etc. The catch, however, is that each of these are not really natural products and have to go through processing.
+Secondly, each one has a different Glycemic Index value.

-The most widely used of sugar alcohols is MALTITOL which can be found in products labeled “sugar free” and can be found in sweets, ice creams, cookies and chocolates!
+The most widely used, of sugar alcohols, is MALTITOL.
+It can be found in products, labeled “sugar free”, and can be found in sweets, ice creams, cookies and chocolates!

-As well, I would also like to point out that companies are also posting on their labels the sugar/carbohydrate content “per serving” and usually consumers are partaking twice the amount listed on the serving size.
-Vitamin Water is a perfect example of this deception where the label minimizes the serving size to be less than what is actually in the bottle.This can be very misleading to the average consumer.
+As well, I would also like to point out that companies are also posting on their labels the sugar/carbohydrate content “per serving”.
+Usually, consumers are partaking of twice the amount listed on the serving size.
+Vitamin Water is a perfect example of this deception, where the label minimizes the serving size to be less than what is actually in the bottle.This can be very misleading to the average consumer.

 For a great resource to educate clients on the sugar levels in certain products, go to: https://www.sugarstacks.com/